-The CIA Triad is a fundamental security model that acts as a foundation in the development of security policies designed to protect data.
-It is comprised of three tenets: Confidentiality, Integrity, and Availability.
+The CIA Triad is a fundamental cybersecurity model that acts as a foundation in the development of security policies designed to protect data.
+The three letters in CIA Triad stand for Confidentiality, Integrity, and Availability.

 What Are the Origins of the Triad?

 As much as the name implies, the CIA Triad is not related to the Central Intelligence Agency; although, their cyber security program almost assuredly utilizes the model.

 The individual principles have existed since even before computer data became a reality in the mid-twentieth century.
 And they were independently utilized in data security since then, but it is not known when the tenets were first thought of as a triad.

 The term is mentioned in the 1998 book Fighting Computer Crime, and it appeared to be the standard among security practices at that time.
 No matter when the idea of the Triad was first conceptualized, the principles have long been in use by security professionals who understood the need to make information more secure.

 Where Does the CIA Triad Fit into Cybersecurity?

 Effective protection of digital assets begins with the principles of the CIA Triad.
 All three tenets are necessary for data protection, and a security incident for one can cause issues for another.
 Although confidentiality and integrity are often seen as at odds in cybersecurity (i.e., encryption can compromise integrity), they should be balanced against risks when designing a security plan.